View The Planner

 Use them for all, or just some, years, and you can still adjust by year! - The amounts that you plan to contribute to Traditional and Roth 401k's and IRA's.

-- Any Qualified Charitable Donations (QCD's) that you expect to use (after age 71) to lower a RMD and reduce your taxes.
+- Any Qualified Charitable Donations (QCD's) that you expect to use (after age 71) to lower a RMD and to reduce your taxes.

 - The amount that you expect your employer to contribute to your retirement savings (if they offer a matching funds policy).